dmanjunath/node-redshift/README.md

   };
   module.exports = person;
 ```
-### Importing and using model with ORM
+##### Importing and using model with ORM
-Import a model into a file as such
+#
+There are two ways you could import and use redshift models.
+The first is using redshift.import in every file where you want to use the model ORM.
 ```
 var redshift = require("../redshift.js");
 var person = redshift.import("./redshift_models/person.js");